01 of 07

 Continue to 3 of 7 below.

-- A Breyer or other model horse.
+- A Breyer or other model horse, it could even be one made from scratch.
 A vintage mahogany bay Breyer Proud Arabian Mare was used for the project photos here.

 - One skein of embroidery floss